 Mark!
 None can deny that there is a shut door in the Advent prophecy-that Jesus is answering the inquiry, "What shall be the sign of thy coming?"
-None can deny that after the going forth, tarrying, Midnight Cry, and dis-persion of the bands, there has been a clamor about the door.
+None can deny that after the going forth, tarrying, Midnight Cry, and dispersion of the bands, there has been a clamor about the door.
 These are facts notorious in Advent history, answering to the representations in Advent prophecy.
 Can any but Infidels deny that they have occurred by the DI-RECTION of Providence?
 In view of God's promised guidance, dare any but Infidels deny that God has guided and aided his people while this portion of prophecy is being accomplished?
 I can see no misapplication of these scriptures in this argument.
-These parts of the scene preparatory to the Second Advent, cannot have transpired "without our Father;" Matt. x, 29.
+These parts of the scene preparatory to the Second Advent, cannot have transpired "without our Father," Matt. x, 29.
 If so, then the Advent cause is the cause of God, and must be confessed before men-quite through the shutdoor.
-The next event in the scene, is the an say, "I know you not."
+The next event in the scene, is the antallest of the whole.
+It bore us quite out of swer of the Lord to those who insist on entersay, "I know you not."
 This will lead to the whole preparatory scene of the Second Ad-"wail" of the wicked; Matt. xxiv: 30.

 The shut-door and the knocking must of necessity precede this answer of our Lordmust be before the actual revelation of the Son of Man.
 The entire action of the virgin band in the parable precedes the marriage.
-So the action of the Adventists designed to fulfill the representation, must take place in view of his coming, before he discards the foolish, and consequently before he damns them .--This being certainly so, it must be believed and confessed.
+So the action of the Adventists designed to fulfill the representation, must take place in view of his coming, before he discards the foolish, and consequently before he damns them.-This being certainly so, it must be believed and confessed.
 The cross of it must be borne.
-It is no small recommendation of this "cross" that it brings with it a "will" to bear the "New Commandment" cross, (John xiii); also that which attaches to the salutation.
-Any view of these portions of truth which avoids the cross, LEAVES out JESUS.
+It is no small recommendation of this "cross" that it brings with it a "will" to bear the New Commandment" cross, (John xiii); also that which attaches to the salutation.
+Any view of these portions of truth which avoids the cross, LEAVES out Jesus.
 He is ever on and fulfill the scripture relative to the coming the cross.
 We cannot get the truth as it is in Jesus except we take the cross too.-Those who will not "confess Christ" in the experience connected with the shut-door. shut-door, dare not in the "New Commandment."
 They are on the popular side, avoiding the cross in these points; and justifying ry to ascension.
 Thus it was with Elijah.
 It

 To them the cross of Christ has become irksome.
-They have believed and obeyed and borne the cross far enough !!!
-Instead of confessing the spirit and providence of God in the past and present state of the once virgin band, they confess to the world-"draw back" from the "present truth," and yet will have it believed that "the door" is open still!
-The clamor about the door has occurred since by the Midnight Cry.
-God smote the one the cry, in the order in which it stands in the Scripture, yet it is no fulfillment !!
-God tells us that those among the Adventists whose has got tired and gone away from the closing light goes out, (or faith fails) are "foolish." scene of strife-has left his trusting people to They must be detected before heing rejected. chance, "doubtful chronology," "mesmerism," or Satan's sway !!!
+They have believed and obeyed and borne the cross far enough!!!
+Instead of confessing the spirit and providence of God in the past and present state of the once virgin band, they confess to the world-"draw back" from the "present truth," and yet will have it believed that "the door" is open still! the cry, in the order in which it stands in has got tired and gone away from the closing light goes out, (or faith fails) are "foolish." chance, "doubtful chronology," "mesmerism," or Satan's sway!!!